 Figure 5 - A constructor theory Input-Output diagram consists of a Task that is performed on Input to produce an Output.
 The Task is performed by a Constructor.

-To do that they use constructor theory Input-Output diagrams to essentially refactor the current theories of physics.
-A constructor Input-Output diagram consists of an Input, Task and an Output.
-The Task is a process that can transform the Input into an Output.
-The Task is a possible Task if a Constructor can be fabricated that successfully performs the Task.
 For example, the Input could be two monomer molecules and the Output could be a polymer molecule consisting of both monomer molecules stuck together.
 The Constructor could be a catalyst that successfully performs the Task.
 If such a catalyst can be fabricated then the Task is a possible Task.
 If not, then the Task is an impossible Task.
 Or, the Input could be a Maintenance Request and the Output could be a Work Order.
 The Constructor would be a program that turns Maintenance Requests into Work Orders.
 If such a Constructor can be programmed, then the Task of creating Work Orders from Maintenance Requests would be a possible Task.
 If you cannot write a Constructor program that tells you how many red cleaning rags a refinery will need next month, then it is an impossible Task.
 As an IT professional, I guarantee that many occasions will arise when you will be forced to tell your business partners that certain Tasks are simply impossible.
 Unfortunately, they will likely just respond with, "Okay, but it has to be done by Friday".
 Fortunately for David Deutsch and Chiara Marletto, they just have to reduce all of physics to constructor theory Input-Output diagrams consisting of possible and impossible Tasks and it does not have to be done by Friday.

 The Constructor Theory of Information